 3. Dive into blog publishing.

-Definition: A blog (an abbreviation of weblog) is a website that serves as an online journal, updated very frequently with commentary on one or more topics.
-Blog authors — called bloggers — commonly provide links to related information with commentary.
-Because of their low barrier to entry (blogs are easy and cheap to implement), blogs are proliferating in the nonprofit sector.
+Definition: A blog (an abbreviation of a weblog) is a website that serves as an online journal, updated very frequently with commentary on one or more topics.
+Blog authors — called bloggers — commonly provide links to related information with analysis.
+Because of their low barrier to entry (blogs are easy and cheap to implement), blogs are increasing in the nonprofit sector.

-Insight: The “blogosphere” is becoming huge, with content feeds (RSS readers deliver blog content to interested audiences) growing rapidly.
-Blogs are a great way to disseminate content in a timely way.
+Insight: The “blogosphere” is becoming huge, and content feeds (RSS readers that deliver blog content to interested audiences) are growing rapidly.
+Blogs are a great way to disseminate content promptly.

 Benefit: Some high-impact ways to put your blog to use for your nonprofit include:

 Critiquing events or news items in your issue areas as they occur.
 Reinforcing content disseminated via other communications vehicles — broadcast, print, or online.
-Providing personal perspectives, which enables your audiences to get to know your nonprofit’s, staff members.
+Providing personal perspectives enables your audiences to get to know your nonprofit’s staff members.
 Emphasize the people in your organization to strengthen relationships with your audiences.

-4. Explore using application service providers (ASP) to streamline your online operations.
+4. Explore using application service providers (ASP) to streamline online operations.

 Benefit: Easier software interfaces.
 Faster learning curve.
-Sometimes your software cost will be higher, but your total cost of operation (since you’ll save hours in set up and maintenance) will be lower.
+Sometimes, your software cost will be higher, but your total price of operation (since you’ll save hours in set up and maintenance) will be lower.

-Example: Take a look at Citysoft, an ASP targeted to nonprofits, associations, educational institutions, and other socially responsible organizations.
+Example: Look at Citysoft, an ASP targeted to nonprofits, associations, educational institutions, and other socially responsible organizations.
 Citysoft offers a menu of tech tools from email marketing to web content development software and donor and event management.

-Depending on the modules you select, your organization can send email newsletters to members and constituents and track the results, create online communities for audience use, provide event registration, and much more.
+Depending on the modules you select, your organization can send email newsletters to members and constituents, track the results, create online communities for audience use, provide event registration, and much more.